Hot game

 In combinatorial game theory, a branch of mathematics, a hot game is one in which each player can improve their position by making the next move.

 By contrast, a cold game is one where each player can only worsen their position by making the next move.
-Cold games have values in the surreal numbers and so can be ordered by value, while hot games can have other values.
+The class of cold games are equivalent to the class of surreal numbers and so can be ordered by value, while hot games can have other values.

+There are also tepid games, which are games with a temperature of exactly zero.
+Tepid games are formed by the class of strictly numerish games: that is, games that are equivalent to a number plus an infinitesimal.

+Hackenbush can only represent cold and tepid games (by its decomposition into a purple mountain and a green jungle).

 Example

 For example, consider a game in which players alternately remove tokens of their own color from a table, the Blue player removing only blue tokens and the Red player removing only red tokens, with the winner being the last player to remove a token.
 Obviously, victory will go to the player who starts off with more tokens, or to the second player if the number of red and blue tokens are equal.
 Removing a token of one's own color leaves the position slightly worse for the player who made the move, since that player now has fewer tokens on the table.
 Thus each token represents a "cold" component of the game.